MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-java-weblogic-webapp-authentication-azure-ad-b2c.md

 1. Select Install this deployment as an application, select **Next**, select **Finish**, and then select **Save**.

-    - Most of the default settings should be fine except that you should name the application to match the 'Redirect URI' you set in sample configuration/Azure app registration.
+1. Most of the default settings should be fine except that you should name the application to match the redirect URI you set in the sample configuration or Azure app registration.
 That is, if the redirect URI is `http://localhost:7001/msal4j-servlet-auth`, then you should name the application `msal4j-servlet-auth`.

 1. Go back to **Domain Structure** > **Deployments**, and start your application.

 1. After the application starts, navigate to `http://localhost:7001/<application-name>/`, and you should be able to access the application.